 Please consult the Academic Calender for semester dates and deadlines.

-Yes, online students qualify for the same scholarships as main campus students at the undergraduate level.
-To learn more about the types of scholarships that are available and the requirements and deadlines for applying for a scholarship, please see the Office of Admission and Scholarships website.
+Yes, online undergraduate students qualify for the same scholarships as on-campus students.
+To learn more about the scholarships, their requirements and deadlines, visit the Office of Admission and Scholarships website.

 Online Student Services